 • reference corpus

 reference corpus is used in keyword extraction and term extraction.
-A reference corpus can also be used with n-grams.
 A reference corpus is a corpus to which the focus corpus is compared.
 When using the Keywords & Terms tool, a reference corpus is preselected but the user can use a different corpus as a reference corpora.
 The reference corpus can but does not have to be the same for keywords and for terms.
-With n-grams, using the reference corpus option will identify n-grams typical of the focus corpus in comparison with the reference corpus. see also term term extraction
+A reference corpus can also be used with n-grams to identify n-grams typical of the focus corpus in comparison with the reference corpus.
+In the word sketch, a reference corpus is used to identify key collocations when using the AS A LIST option in the word sketch. see also term keyword term extraction (definition) term extraction (quick start guide)

 • regular expressions